IlMusu/IlMusuEnchantmentsMod/README.md

 2. Berserker Enchantment

 ## SKEWERING ENCHANTMENT (V)
 The <b><span style="color:purple">Skewering Enchantment</span></b> provides additional damage for the trident both in the case of melee attack and ranged attack.
-Since it is a demonic enchantment, attacking an entity with an item containing this enchantment <b>damages also the player</b>: at the maximum level, it provides +16.0 additional damage and consumes 25% of the player maximum health.
+Since it is a demonic enchantment, attacking an entity with an item containing this enchantment <b>damages also the player</b>: at the maximum level, it provides +16.0 additional damage and consumes 25% of the player maximum health. <br />

 <details>
 <summary><b>Details here</b></summary>
-This enchantment produces more damage the more the health it can consume from the player: <br />
+This enchantment produces more damage the more health it can consume from the player: <br />
 At level 1, it consumes 10.00% of the max health and produces +4.6 additional damage. <br />
 At level 2, it consumes 13.75% of the max health and produces +7.0 additional damage.  <br />
 At level 3, it consumes 17.50% of the max health and produces +9.7 additional damage. <br />